NightFuryPrime/CS2-Warcraft-Plugin/README.md

 # Warcraft Mod for CS2
 An open-source Warcraft mod for CS2 featuring a fully-fledged RPG system.</br>

-⚠️**Notice:** This repository is no longer maintained - For the latest releases, please visit our [Discord](https://discord.gg/VvD8aUHCNW)

 ## Features

 Many unique classes: